uesteibar/reviewer-lottery/README.md

 are not working on this repo for some time, etc.

 Reviewing code is good and fun, but we want to be able to disconnect from time to time! :palm_tree: :sunny:

+**Why on pull_request_target?**

+By running this action on `pull_request_target` we enable this aciton to be performed on PRs opened by users with readonly access to the repo, for example those by Dependabot.